GuideFinOpsFOCUStoken spendgovernance

 FOCUS compliance means you can produce structured data with the right column names.
 FOCUS-useful output means that data is attributed at the business unit level and can be reconciled against your customer invoices at month close.
 Most of what's being sold as "AI cost visibility" today stops at the first one.
 You can see aggregate token spend broken down by model.
 You still can't answer the CFO's question: which customers are costing us money, and is gross margin per customer holding as we scale AI usage?

-Why the founding supporters matter
+Why the founding members matter

 What a control plane does that a dashboard doesn't